BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 ##### 'transactions' table:
 <img width="675" alt="Screenshot 2023-10-21 at 17 56 31" src="https://github.com/BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/assets/122045435/efa007ce-c4f9-4b2b-9275-aefe637af88e">

-#### Finally we will create a 'Views', to which the Superuser would be having an access to, so as to check <ins>of what type are the most sold jewelry.
+#### Finally we will create a function, which the Superuser would be able to call via their credentials, so as to check <ins>of what type are the most sold jewelry</ins>.
 To create a better image, it would be good to register a few customers, add to their shopping carts, and complete orders:
 ```plpgsql
 SELECT fn_register_user('welch@email.com', '#6hhh', '#6hhh');
 CALL sp_add_to_shopping_cart(2, 2, 3);